JakesMD/flutter_go_router_tabs/README.md

 );
 ```

 The `transitionsBuilder` comes with an additional `direction` parameter - useful for slide transitions.
-You'll need to pass in the `direction` parameter from the `childPageBuilder`.
+You'll need to pass in the `direction` parameter from the `subPageBuilder`.
 ``` dart
 TabTransitionPage(
   direction: direction,